MethodicalAcceleratorDesign/MAD-NG/docs/source/linalg.rst

 .. function:: mat:seq ([v_,] d_)

    Return the real, complex or integer matrix :var:`mat` filled with the indexes of the elements (i.e. starting at 1) and shifted by the value of :var:`v`.
-The matrix is filled in the column-major direction for :expr:`d == 'col'` and in the row-major direction otherwise.
-Default: :expr:`v_ = 0`, :expr:`d_ = 'row'`.
+The matrix is filled in the row-major order unless :expr:`d = 'col'`.
+Default: :expr:`v_ = 0`.

 .. function:: mat:random (f_, ...)

-   Return the real or complex matrix :var:`mat` filled with random values generated by :var:`f(...)`, and called twice for each element of :type:`cmatrix`.
+   Return the real, complex or integer matrix :var:`mat` filled with random values generated by :var:`f(...)`, and called twice for each element for a :type:`cmatrix`.
 Default: :expr:`f_ = math.random`.

 .. function:: mat:shuffle ()